devth/devth.github.com/about.md

 Senior software engineer with over 15 years experience crafting high quality web and mobile applications.
 Very interested in making your life easier, and mine too!
-I've worked at every layer of the stack:
+I care deeply about product and UX and using technology to build great things.
+I've worked on doing just that at every layer of the stack:

 - extensive experience iterating on meticulously-detailed frontends for client sites, interactive experiences, and web applications